Academic Medicine Fellows

 Alabama College of Osteopathic Medicine

 Family MedicineDr.
-Carbungco was born and raised in St. Petersburg, FL.
+Carbungco was born and raised in St. Petersburg, FL, also known as the Sunshine City.
 He received his undergraduate degree in Psychology from the Florida State University.
-He then continued his education at the Alabama College of Osteopathic Medicine in Dothan, AL, where he received his Doctor of Osteopathic Medicine degree.
-He also added an extra year in medical school to complete an undergraduate teaching fellowship, earning a master's degree in Adult Education with a focus on curriculum design, while acting as junior faculty for both the Anatomy and Osteopathic Principles and Practices departments.
-Dr. Carbungco graduated residency from St. Vincent’s in 2025.
-He took an active role in recruitment, wellness, and curriculum committees, organized medicine via FAFP and DCMS, volunteering in the IRONMAN Florida medical tent, and served as Chief Resident during his third year.
-His areas of interests include preventative and primary care for all ages, lifestyle medicine, osteopathic and musculoskeletal medicine, and teaching/academic medicine with a focus in Point of Care Ultrasound and curriculum design.
+He continued his education at the Alabama College of Osteopathic Medicine in Dothan, AL, earning his Doctor of Osteopathic Medicine degree.
+Dr. Carbungo discovered his love of medical education as a TA for both Primary Clinical Skill and Osteopathic Principles and Practices courses.
+He later extended his time in medical school to complete a teaching fellowship where he earned master's degree in Adult Education with a focus on curriculum design, while acting as junior faculty for both the Anatomy and Osteopathic Principles and Practices departments.
+While at ACOM he was inducted to the Gold Humanism Honor Society and also awarded the Sam Cooper Memorial Award for Professionalism.

-Dr. Carbungco enjoys walking his dog while listening to podcasts about technology, cooking, trying to keep house plants alive, and binging Star Wars content.
+Outside of healthcare and education, Dr. Carbungco enjoys walking his dog while listening to podcasts about technology, cooking, trying to keep house plants alive, and binging Star Wars content.

 -